w3f/Grants-Program/applications/Identity_wallet_and_pallet.md

 *Description*

 We will develop a feature complete DID Pallet that is compliant with the DID standard and follow our research and feedback collected from the Substrate community through interviews and research.
+The Pallet will implement all requirements of the DID standard, including different all 5 verificationMethods, of which 'capabilityInvocation' will be empowered to sign DID state changes.
+Unlike previous DID implementations inside the ecosystem, this method will fully comply with the controller feature, allowing both the subject and registered controller keys to alter the state of a DID.
+Any DID updates will be written to a Substrate-based Blockchain, in an efficient compressed way to lower fees.
+The method has forward compatibility for updates in hashing algorithm, compression algorithm and changes to the general DID update messages.
+Using a UTXO-based system, the latest state of a DID Document can be extracted from the ledger state without having to download its entire history.
+The Pallet will in general be relatively challenging as UTXO-based DID Document state management is rather new and unique, while also being compliant with the challenging controller requirements from the standard.

 We will deliver an initial document describing how the method works which can later be submitted to W3C.
 We will run either run a public testnet or join an existing one which will support this DID Pallet for testing purposes.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |